-The remuneration system of the Management Board of CENIT AG comprises a shortterm and a long-term component.
-The short-term component awarded during the subsequent year.
-The long-term component is awarded after three years, if and when other criteria are fulfilled.
-Additionally, the annual total remuneration is capped at EUR 500,000.00 EUR per Management Board member.
+The variable remuneration of the Management Board is divided into a short-term and a long-term component, whereby the short-term component is paid out during the following year.
+The long-term component is paid out after three years, if and when further criteria are fulfilled.
+Furthermore, the total annual remuneration is capped at EUR 500,000.00 per Board member.

-The employment contracts of Mr. Schmidt and Mr. Bengel include compensation payments in accordance with § 74 HGB for the duration of a one-year no-competition clause, as well as provisions for six months of continued remuneration for the benefit of surviving dependents in the event of death.
+The employment contracts of Mr. Bengel and Mr. Schmidt include compensation payments in accordance with § 74 HGB for the duration of a one-year no-competition term, as well as provisions for six months of continued remuneration for the benefit of surviving dependents in the event of the death of a Management Board member.

-No further assurances as to pension benefits and payments in the event of the termination of Management Board membership have been made.
-Should the

-Association prematurely terminate the employment contract without due cause, the Management Board member shall receive a severance payment not exceeding two annual payments of the contractually agreed fixed remuneration for the remainder of the employment contract.
+No further assurances as to pension benefits and payments in the event of a termination of Management Board membership have been made.
+Should the Company prematurely terminate the employment contract without cause, the Management Board member shall receive a severance payment not exceeding two annual payments of the contractually agreed fixed remuneration for the remainder of the employment contract.
 Under no circumstances shall the payment exceed the remuneration for the remainder of the employment contract.